-Somalia revised its nationally determined contribution (NDC) under the 2015 Paris Agreement during the 26th UN Climate Change Conference (COP26) in 2021, reiterating its commitment to mitigation and adaptation efforts, pledging to reduce greenhouse gas emissions by 30% below "business as usual" levels by 2030, and bolstering disaster preparedness and management in vulnerable sectors and groups.
+Somalia revised its nationally determined contribution (NDC) under the 2015 Paris Agreement during the 26th UN Climate Change Conference (COP26) in 2021.
+The country also attended and participated in the 2022 United Nations Climate Change Conference, often known as COP27 or the 2022 United Nations Climate Change Conference, was the 27th conference and took place in Sharm El Sheikh, Egypt, from November 6 through November 20, 2022 which further reiterated its highest political commitment to mitigation and adaptation efforts, pledging to reduce greenhouse gas emissions by 30% below "business as usual" levels by 2030, and bolstering disaster preparedness and management in vulnerable sectors and groups.